International Collegiate Programming Contest: 2009 World Finals

-The 2009 ACM-ICPC World Finals were held in Stockholm, Sweden, April 18–22, at the campus of the hosting institution, KTH - The Royal Institute of Technology, as well as at the Grand Hotel, the Radisson Strand, and the Diplomat Hotel.
+The 2009 ACM-ICPC World Finals were held in Stockholm, Sweden, April 18–22, at the campus of the hosting institution, KTH Royal Institute of Technology, as well as at the Grand Hotel, the Radisson Strand, and the Diplomat Hotel.
 There were 100 teams from over 200 regional sites competing for the World Championship.
 The St. Petersburg Institute of Fine Mechanics and Optics defended their title, winning their third world championship.
 Tsinghua University, St. Petersburg State University, and Saratov State University also received gold medals.
 The 2009 World Finals pioneered live video broadcasting of the entire contest, featuring elements such as expert commentary, live feeds of teams and their computer screens and interviews with judges, coaches and dignitaries.
 The event was broadcast online, as well as by Swedish television channel Axess TV.

 2010 World Finals

 The 2010 ACM-ICPC World Finals were held in Harbin, China.
 The host is Harbin Engineering University.
 Shanghai Jiao Tong University won the world championship.
-Moscow State University, National Taiwan University, and Taras Shevchenko Kiev National University also received gold medals.
+Moscow State University, National Taiwan University, and Taras Shevchenko Kyiv National University also received gold medals.